hideya/langchain-google-genai-ex/README.md

 ```

 #### Option B: Using LangChain.js (Current Ecosystem)
-If you need LangChain.js integration, use this library as the definitive solution:
+If you need LangChain.js integration, use this library as the comprehensive solution:

 ```typescript
 // If you use LangChain.js: